majestrate/i2p.rocks.blog/content/kovri-part-3.md

 > * I've only been able to dedicate ~30% of my time so far to code development because, up until now, no one else was running the project (see my FFS)

-The monero fork was made because the code was really bad, it was the fork maintainer's responsiblity to remidy this.
+The monero fork was made because the code was really bad, it was the fork maintainer's responsibility to remedy this.
 Rather, that is what was promised.

 > * There was no design planning, no concept of architecture, nothing but stream-of-conscience writing in the code that was forked.
 A very large, convoluted technology with no planning or even conventional coding standards = recipe for disaster.